WHAT IS BILIBILI?

 Read our Chinese Social Media Guide

-Bilibili has seen strong growth of its revenue over the past year, from 0.8 to 1.4 billion RMB (a 58% YOY growth rate).
+Bilibili has seen strong growth in its revenue over the past year, from 0.8 to 1.4 billion RMB (a 58% YOY growth rate).

 From Weibo and WeChat to Tiktok, companies are now turning their attention to Bilibili.
 Brands can have a creative opportunity to connect and gain popularity among China’s young generation at a rapid rate using this platform.